AndyCGraham/AgeingCoExpNets/README.md

 Single-cell mouse co-expression analysis: Single-Cell_CoExpNets.Rmd.

-To run all files in the right order: main.R.
+To run all files (including processing of other datasets used for preservation analysis and validation of changes with age) in the right order: main.R.